Key Takeaways

 2

-As of 6/30/25, Davis Advisors, the Davis family and Foundation, and our employees have more than $2 billion invested alongside clients in similarly managed
+As of 9/30/25, Davis Advisors, the Davis family and Foundation, and our employees have more than $2 billion invested alongside clients in similarly managed accounts and strategies.

 This material may be shared with existing and potential clients to provide information concerning market conditions and the investment strategies and techniques used by Davis Advisors to manage its client accounts.
 Please refer to Davis Advisors Form ADV Part 2 for more information regarding investment strategies, risks, fees, and expenses.
 Clients should also review other relevant material, including a schedule of investments listing securities held in their account.